ECS153/final-project-group-0-/README.md

 ## Repository Outline
+All of our code can be found within our microservices folder.
+Each subfolder is an independent service that can be successfully launched without any other code outside its folder.
+Within each subfolder there should be a README that contains information about the relevant parts of the code.

 ### Root Directory
   - Meetings: Quick notes we took while we were in our meetings
   - Microservices: Folder containing all of our microservices.